wez/wezterm/docs/config/font-shaping.md

+---
+tags:
+  - font
+keywords:
+  - ligature
+  - font
+---

 ### Advanced Font Shaping Options

+Font shaping is the process which expands font ligatures and applies other advanced font display features that are encoded in your chosen font, in order to correctly position and display the appropriate glyphs on your display.

+The [HarfBuzz](https://harfbuzz.github.io/) library is used to perform font shaping.

 The `harfbuzz_features` option allows specifying the features to enable when using harfbuzz for font shaping.